vivganes/vivganes.github.io/_posts/2016-03-22-agile-wallboards.md

 ### Disadvantages
 1. Wifi Connectivity in Raspberry Pi is known to [get complicated](http://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/) under certain circumstances
 2. Might need to buy a casing in case of crowded places otherwise, prone to mishandling as all the parts are exposed.

+I prefer the Raspberry Pi setup and I have tried this with more than one team.
+I am planning to write a separate blog post on how to setup a Team wallboard using Raspberry Pi and JIRA.

+What kind of wallboard does your team use?
+Share your thoughts on this topic.